albamr09/albamr09.github.io/content/datascience/master/tfm/01_bibliography.md

 #### Data Augmentation via Random Corruption

 To describe the corruption procedure in details, let $p$ be the percentage of features to be corrupted, which is a hyperparameter.
 We would then have $\lceil M_p \rceil$ features to be corrupted.
 Let $M_{\text{crpt}}$ denote the subset of features to be corrupted.
 In the current literature, the $M_{\text{crpt}}$ features are randomly selected from the $M$ features for each anchor to be corrupted.
-Furthermore, for each feature within the Mcrpt features, the replacement value is also randomly selected from the feature column from the entire table.
+Furthermore, for each feature within the $M_{\text{crpt}}$ features, the replacement value is also randomly selected from the feature column from the entire table.

 ### Method